danielmurray/itinerary/january.md

   - Tokyo

 ## 28 - Monday
-  - Tokyo
+  - Lisbon or Seville

 ## 29 - Tuesday
-  - Somewhere in Europe
+  - Lisbon or Seville

 ## 30 - Wednesday
-  - Somewhere in Europe
+  - Lisbon or Seville

 ## 31 - Thursday
-  - Somewhere in Europe
+  - Lisbon or Seville